airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

     every application program.

 Therefore, the second option is usually used sparingly.
-It is usually only used in cases where you copy and paste skeleton codeskeleton code for a specific type of task, and add in your program-specific details.
+It is usually only used in cases where you copy and paste skeleton code for a specific type of task, and add in your program-specific details.
 The third option is the one that is used the most often.
 The third option includes having a central repository of shared code.
-Then, instead of each program wasting space storing the same copies of functions, they can simply point to the *dynamic libraries* shared libraries dynamic libraries which contain the functions they need.
+Then, instead of each program wasting space storing the same copies of functions, they can simply point to the *dynamic libraries* which contain the functions they need.
 If a bug is found in one of these functions, it only has to be fixed within the single function library file, and all applications which use it are automatically updated.
 The main drawback with this approach is that it